Skip to content

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with natural rubber production?

-The company reports multiple collaborations with stakeholders, some of which include collaborations with CIRAD, for research in contributing to sustainable natural production through good latex harvesting practices and with regional agriculture authorities for pest and disease prevention, including through involvement in the Bahia Phytosanitary Defense Commission.
+The company reports multiple collaborations with stakeholders, some of which include collaborations with CIRAD and through its involvement in the Institut Français du Caoutchouc (IFC ?
+French Rubber Institute), participating in research contributing to sustainable natural production through good latex harvesting practices and with regional agriculture authorities for pest and disease prevention, including through involvement in the Bahia Phytosanitary Defense Commission.
+The company has also been working with the World Wildlife Fund (WWF) since 2015 to transform the natural rubber market by instilling more sustainable practices across the entire value chain.

 • Y